 Green Iguanas need a photoperiod of 14 hours of light followed by 10 hours of darkness.
 All lights other than special nocturnal bulbs should be turned off at night, and you should use a timer to maintain the proper light schedules.

 There are two types of light you must use during the day - visible light and UVB light.
 Sources of visible light include incandescent bulbs and fluorescent lights for all areas of the enclosure.
 These lights generally provide heat as well as light, and the areas they cover should overlap so your iguana has equal access to both.
-Lights such as the Zilla Tropical 25 UVB Fluorescent Coil Bulbs, can provide UVB light.
+Other lights can provide UVB light.
 UVB light is very important for the synthesis of Vitamin D, and it ensures that your iguana can metabolize calcium correctly.
 UVB light cannot pass through glass, so if you use these lights, you must use a mesh top on the enclosure.
 If you rely on sunlight for UVB, you cannot house your iguana in a glass cage; it must be in a wire cage.

 Proper humidity levels for Green Iguanas are relatively high, between 70% to 80%.
 Humidity that is not in the correct range can affect long term kidney function.
 Water bowls should be provided for a source of humidity and a place for soaking.

 To maintain humidity levels, always keep a bowl of water with a large surface area in the enclosure.
 A large surface area ensures that it will vaporize more quickly.
 You should also mist your iguana and the inside of the habitat several times a week.
 Always use a hygrometer to monitor the humidity in the enclosure.